ZhanaraZeinesheva/automation-with-python/README.md

 ## 🛠️ Technologies Used
 - Python
+- pandas (for data cleaning, transformation, and merging datasets)
-- openpyxl (for Excel automation)
+- openpyxl (for Excel file automation and manipulation)
-- pandas (optional for data processing)
+- os (for file handling and working with multiple files)
+- re (for text cleaning and pattern matching)

 ## 🚀 Getting Started